Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 1. Create a JSON file using one of the example recipes with the command parameters required for updating the firmware or node BIOS.

-1. Initiate a dry-run to verify that the firmware can be updated.
+1. (`ncn#`) Initiate a dry-run to verify that the firmware can be updated.

     1. Create the dry-run session.

         The `overrideDryrun = false` value indicates that the command will do a dry run.

         ```bash
-        cray fas actions create nodeBMC.json
+        cray fas actions create nodeBMC.json --format toml
         ```

-        ```text
+        Example output:

+        ```toml
         overrideDryrun = false
         actionID = "fddd0025-f5ff-4f59-9e73-1ca2ef2a432d"
         ```